What does the application process look like?

 What types of language certificates are accepted?

-If English is not your mother tongue, you will need to show us a language proficiency by either showing you have studied or worked within these languages, or by virtue of a language certificate.
+If German language is not your mother tongue, you will need to show us a language proficiency by either showing you have studied or worked within this language, or by virtue of a language certificate.

 For German language, we accept:

 - TestDaf: TDN 3 to TDN 4

 - BAMF: B2 to C1